-Emblisi beach is marked as swimming area which means that you cannot go near the beach with your boat but need to anchor in a distance to swimmers.
+Emblisi beach is marked as a swimming area which means that you cannot go near the beach with your boat but need to anchor at a distance to swimmers.

 Along the east coast from Fiskardo

-Leaving Foki Bay, as you motor southwards along the coast you will find several little coves, sometimes tiny, named and unnamed.
+Leaving Foki Beach, as you motor southwards along the coast you will find several little coves, sometimes tiny, named and unnamed.

 Evreti: One of the secluded bays is Evreti, near the small island of Daskalio (also called Asteris).
 Evreti has a small pebble beach with beautiful turquoise waters.

-Continuing south you will reach the fishfarms.
+Continuing south you will reach the fish farms.
 This is the southern limit you can go by motorboat if you have started from Fiskardo.
-Paradise beach and Agia Sofia are out of the three nautical mile limit.
-Please check with your boat rental.
+Please check with your boat rental if Paradise beach and Agia Sofia are out of the three nautical mile limit.

 Cruising over to Ithaca